artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab3/README.md

 ## Exercise 5
-*→ View this [video](https://www.youtube.com/watch?v=GqaDEW3W4X0) at time 25:58 to see an example of CoreMark running on the board.*
+*→ View the above [video](https://www.youtube.com/watch?v=GqaDEW3W4X0) at time 25:58 to see an example of CoreMark running on the board.*

 Analyze the provided PlatformIO project for the CoreMark benchmark.
 You can download the sources here: [CoreMark](https://drive.google.com/file/d/1WRujundTKyU3CuQxuAvV4vfe-B04-_QB/view?usp=drive_link).